News and insights from our Private Client team

 Of course, there are certain events which might prompt an earlier review, such as a death in the family or a significant change in tax legislation.
 The introduction of the Residence Nil Rate Band (RNRB) a couple of years ago and the beginning of its availability in April 2017 was one such change.
 This encouraged people to reconsider their affairs and particularly the drafting of their wills.

 The RNRB legislation is actually one area of the IHT legislation which may be subject to review by the OTS.
 Frequently criticised for being overly complex and even discriminatory against those without children, it’s easy to see why this new relief may already find itself subject to review.
 Indeed, the OTS has already identified an increase in the price of residential property as a reason for why more people think their estates may fall to be taxed on death.
 The RNRB was specifically introduced to address this.

-So why am I pointing this review by the OTS out?
-Well once again we find ourselves in a position of potential change in the IHT regime, and so it’s important the people do not simply put their Wills in a drawer, of file away that tax advice and not consider either for decades at a time.
+So why am I pointing out this review by the OTS?
+Well, once again we find ourselves in a position of potential change in the IHT regime, and so it’s important that people do not simply put their wills in a drawer, or file away that tax advice and not consider either for decades at a time.
 It is important to consider both regularly with one eye on the changing tax environment, to make sure what you still have works.
 To do otherwise risks an unfortunate surprise for your beneficiaries.

-If you have concerns about your estate position or Will, then Roythornes’ Private Client Team are on hand to help.
+If you have concerns about your estate position or will, then the Roythornes’ Private Client team is on hand to help.